bevacqua/hose/README.md

 > Redirect any domain to localhost for convenience or productivity!

+#### You can use `hose` to redirect domains to localhost, for development purposes.
+See [advanced usage](#advanced-usage)

-Improve your productivity by easily disabling access to domains you frequent.
+Also, improve your productivity by easily disabling access to domains you frequent.
 Set it up once, then just use `hose` and `hose --off`!

-You can also use `hose` to redirect domains to localhost, for development purposes.
-See [advanced usage](#advanced-usage)

 # Install